 \textbf{Extension.} Our theoretical results are established under the Gaussian nonparametric regression model in \eqref{eqn:reg:model}.
 These results are readily extended to other statistical models in which the Hellinger distance can be translated into an $L^2$-type distance for the underlying function.
 As one such extension, we present posterior contraction results for nonparametric binary classification.
 We also show that the same contraction rates derived for the $L^2$-norm with respect to $P_X$ hold for the empirical $L^2$-norm by applying empirical process theory.
 See \Cref{appendix:asymptotic_iid} for details.

 \textbf{Future work.} This study has several limitations that suggest promising directions for future research.
 While the spike-and-slab prior offers desirable theoretical properties, its practical implementation is hampered by the point mass at zero, which introduces substantial computational challenges.
 Variational approximations may partially alleviate this burden \citep{cherief2020convergence, bai2020efficient}.
 Shrinkage priors address the issue differently, but our theoretical framework does not accommodate widely used choices such as the horseshoe prior \citep{Carvalho_Polson_Scott_2010}.
 Extending our results to incorporate such popular shrinkage priors is an important direction.
-Furthermore, adapting our theory to more complex network architectures, including convolutional and transformer-based models, would help bridge the gap between theoretical guarantees and the deep learning systems commonly used in practice.
+Furthermore, a natural direction for future work is to extend our theoretical framework to modern deep learning architectures widely used in practice.
 Recent developments in the statistical theory of convolutional NNs \citep{kohler2022convergence,fang2023optimal} and transformers \citep{kim2024transformers,jiao2025approximation} offer valuable foundations for establishing posterior contraction results beyond fully connected architectures.